episode6/hackit-quickstart/README.md

 		android: A deployable android library
 		androidApp: An android application
   -name string
-    	The name of the new module to generate -noGdmcRepo
+    	The name of the new module to generate (for a multi-module project, this will be the sub-modules name) -noGdmcRepo
     	Dont use a gdmc repo, equivilent to gdmc=""
   -type string